Bertini theorems revisited: Introduction

 \subsubsection{Bertini for regularity}

-Our first set of results consists of Bertini theorems for regularity over imperfect base fields.
-Note that this is stronger than the Bertini smoothness theorem over such fields.
-As a consequence of this, we generalize the `strong Bertini theorems' over algebraically closed fields due to Diaz-Harbater \cite{DH} to arbitrary infinite fields (see \S~\ref{sec:DH*}).
+Our first set of results consists of Bertini theorems for regularity for hypersurface sections containing a prescribed closed subscheme over arbitrary infinite fields (see \propref{prop:B-regularity-*}).
+Note that this is stronger than the Bertini smoothness theorem when the field under consideration is imperfect.

+One consequence of the new Bertini-regularity theorems is that they allow a direct extension of the `strong Bertini theorems' of Diaz-Harbater \cite{DH} to arbitrary infinite base fields.
+Interested readers can check \cite[Theorem~4.1]{GK-arxiv} for a proof of this.
+We omit this part from this paper for brevity.